JEFworks-Lab/veloviz/docs/merfish.md

-We will compare the VeloViz embeddings constructed with all genes to embeddings created using cell-cycle genes in the GO mitotic cell-cycle geneset and to embeddings created using genes that were found to have cell-cycle dependednt expression in Xia et. al., *PNAS*, 2019.
+We will compare the VeloViz embeddings constructed with all genes to embeddings created using cell-cycle genes in the GO mitotic cell-cycle gene set and to embeddings created using genes that were found to have cell-cycle dependent expression in Xia et. al., *PNAS*, 2019.

     merfish.genes = rownames(curr)